FATHER DIVINE PEACE MISSION TIMELINE

-In August, 1946, six years after the death of Peninah, Father Divine announced his marriage to a twenty-one year-old white follower, Edna Rose Ritchings , who had been one of his secretaries.
-She was called Sweet Angel and later was known as Mother Divine within the movement.
-Father Divine once again emphasized that this union was spiritual and not sexual.
+Peninah became ill in the late 1930s but appeared to have recovered before dying in the early 1940s (the date is uncertain).
+Apparently, only a few of Father Divine’s inner circle knew of Peninah’s death, and she was quietly buried in an unmarked grave Father Divine never discussed her death, but in August 1946 he suddenly announced his marriage to a twenty-one year-old white follower, Edna Rose Ritchings, who was called Sweet Angel and had been one of his secretaries.
+Father Divine announced that Ritchings’ and Peninah’s spirits had joined together and thereby the two women had become one.
+Ritchings subsequently was known as Mother Divine within the movement.
+Father Divine once again emphasized that this marital union was spiritual and not sexual.
 This interracial marriage sparked public anger, shock among his followers, and some defections.
 However, she was accepted and revered within the movement.
 Father Divine and asserted that she was the incarnation of Peninah (Schaefer and Zellner 2008).
 The couple moved the headquarters to their current location, the Woodmont Estate, which is located outside of Philadelphia, Pennsylvania in 1953.
 Mother Divine significantly aided Father Divine in managing the movement during her younger years, and as his health declined she took on many more duties.

 While Peace Mission membership has continued to dwindle and properties have been sold off since Father Divine’s death, there have been recent efforts to restore some of the movement’s famous landmarks.
 The Divine Lorraine hotel was recently purchased and is now being refurbished.
 It had been sitting unoccupied on Broad Street in Philadelphia for years, but work is underway to remove the graffiti and to restructure the interior of the building.
 The firm that purchased the property has stated that it hopes to operate a hotel in on the premises, a tribute to the movement and the lively culture it brought to the city (Bloomwuist 2014).